Story time, gang!

 Now, self-care includes eye care

-But I’ve also made a few lifestyle changes.
-I did a big sweep to delete all the apps on my phone that I don’t need, so that I’m on it a little less.
+I’ve also made a few lifestyle changes.
+I did a big sweep to delete all the unnecessary apps on my phone, so that I’m on it a little less.
 I also use tools like f.lux to adjust the screen temperature on my laptop at night (since blue light has been known to impact sleep rhythms).

 So whether it’s computer glasses, the 20-20-20 rule, a different monitor, or even an appointment with the optometrist….remember that eye-care is self-care too.